Mastering Forex Chart Analysis

 Introduction

-Forex charts can come in different forms, but the three most common types are line charts, bar charts, and candlestick charts.
-Each type of chart shows information about prices in a different way.
+Forex charts come in various forms, each serving distinct purposes.
+The three most prevalent types are line charts, bar charts, and candlestick charts.
+Each format conveys information about price fluctuations differently, allowing traders to choose the one that best fits their analysis style.

 Line Charts